indrora/ponzu/docs/spec.md

 }
 ```

-The rest of the record is a CBOR encoded body.
+The rest of the record is an [RFC 8949 Concise Binary Object Representation (CBOR)](https://www.rfc-editor.org/rfc/rfc8949) encoded body.
 If the `HALF_RECORD` flag is used, the CBOR content extends only into the first 2048 bytes.
 The CBOR content must not extend to greater than the 4KiB allotment.
 It is up to the
 implementation what information to exclude from the record to condense the information